 After 5 years trying to get Mark Zuckerberg to stop hate online, Facebook is still allowing white nationalist groups to recruit new members and incite violence.
-In Kenosha, they were alerted before the shooting and chose not to act.
-This can't continue.
+Finally they've suspended Trump, but only until the end of his term.

 social list opener